Privacy-Preserving Epidemiological Modeling on Mobile Graphs: Acknowledgements

 \section{Acknowledgements}

-This project received funding from the European Research Council~(ERC) under the European Union's Horizon 2020 research and innovation program~(grant agreement No. 850990 PSOTI).
-It was co-funded by the Deutsche Forschungsgemeinschaft (DFG) within SFB~1119 CROSSING/236615297 and GRK~2050 Privacy \& Trust/ 251805230, and by the German Federal Ministry of Education and Research and the Hessen State Ministry for Higher Education, Research and the Arts within ATHENE.
+This project received funding from the European Research Council~(ERC) under the European Union's research and innovation programs Horizon~2020 (PSOTI/850990) and Horizon Europe (PRIVTOOLS/101124778).
+It was co-funded by the Deutsche Forschungsgemeinschaft~(DFG) within SFB~1119 CROSSING/236615297.